AmirArdroudi/ffr-website/README.md

 If you encounter issues, check the Caddy logs for errors.
 The location of the logs can vary depending on how you installed and run Caddy.
 If running as a service with `systemd`, you can usually view logs with:
 `sudo journalctl -u caddy --no-pager | less +G`
+## Automatic deployment

+ssh coda@YOUR_SERVER_IP
+Use code with caution.
+Bash
+Run the script:
+Navigate to your project folder and execute it like this: cd /var/www/ffr-website
+./deploy.sh